doctrine/orm/docs/en/reference/advanced-configuration.rst

 Multiple Metadata Sources
 -------------------------

-When using different components using Doctrine 2 you may end up with them using two different metadata drivers, for example XML and YAML.
+When using different components using Doctrine ORM you may end up with them using two different metadata drivers, for example XML and YAML.
 You can use the DriverChain Metadata implementations to aggregate these drivers based on namespaces: